-2-Period RSI strategy is a common trading strategy that traders, as well as forex expert advisors, leverage to squeeze profits, while trading a wide array of securities in the capital markets.
+2-Period RSI strategy is a common trading strategy that traders and forex expert advisors leverage to squeeze profits while trading a wide array of securities in the capital markets.

 2-Period RSI Strategy Basics

-The trading strategy gains its popularity on its ability to make it possible for technical traders as well as FX Expert Advisors to identify ideal entry and exit points in the market.
+The trading strategy gains its popularity on its ability to make it possible for technical traders and FX expert advisors to identify ideal entry and exit points in the market.

 The 2-period RSI strategy depends on these readings to ascertain overbought and oversold conditions.
-In this case, automated trading tools, as well as independent traders, look for buy opportunities whenever the reading on the RSI indicator is below 10.
+In this case, automated trading tools and independent traders look for buy opportunities whenever the reading on the RSI indicator is below 5.

 Likewise, one would look for short-selling opportunities when the RSI reading is above 95.
-The forex strategy finds great use when dealing with a long term trend.
+The forex strategy finds great use when dealing with a long-term trend.
 In addition, it is not effective in identifying major tops and bottoms.

 2-period RSI strategy Basics Steps